antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-#### Identity for Array and ContiguosArray
+#### Identity for system types

+##### Array and ContiguosArray

-If you want avoid duplications of Arrays and ContiguousArrays, please, copy/paste in your code
-these two extensions.
-Note: works only with `.onlyNativeTypes` (default) option in `GraphEncoder()`
+If you want to give identity to Array and ContiguosArray, avoiding their duplication, copy and paste this code:

 ```swift
 extension Array : GIdentifiable where Element:GCodable {
 	public var gcodableID: ObjectIdentifier? {